thomasdao/goal/README.md

 }
 ```

-You can utilize above implementations or roll out your own authentication mechanism, for example login with Facebook/Google etc. To properly set request/response session, use `SetUserSession(w, request, user)`.
-After user authenticated successfully, you can retrieve current user by `GetCurrentUser(request)`
+You can utilize above implementations or roll out your own authentication mechanism, for example login with Facebook/Google etc. To properly set request/response session, use `goal.SetUserSession(w, request, user)`.
+After user authenticated successfully, you can retrieve current user by `goal.GetCurrentUser(request)`

 # Access Controls